lucee/lucee-docs/docs/04.guides/12.deploying-lucee-server-apps/page.md

 Deploy is checked every 60 seconds, patches is only checked at startup.

-And the deploy folder is really just a shortcut to get the (.lco) into the patches folder of a running Lucee server without needing to restart it
+And the deploy folder is really just a shortcut to get the (.lco) into the patches folder of a running Lucee server without needing to restart it.

-Extensions (.lex) can also be dropped in the /lucee-server/context/extensions/available folder and they can be installed using environment or jvm arguments without Lucee reaching out to the update provider
+Extensions (.lex) can also be dropped in the /lucee-server/context/extensions/available folder and they can be installed using environment or jvm arguments without Lucee reaching out to the update provider.